esovetkin/ssdp/README.md

 	* Crude "one bounce" approximation for albedo (no ray tracing, it is a fully "local" model)
 	* only computes irradiance at specified locations
+    * r-tree-based cache for sky with similar orientations
     * faster approximate horizon algorithm based on the radial Sobol topography samples
 * 2.5D topography
-	* Supports both unstructured and regular meshes for the topography
+	* both unstructured and regular meshes for the topography
-    * Supports topography specification using georasters with GDAL
+    * topography specification using georasters with GDAL
+    * r-tree-based cache for horizon in the same locations
+    * multiple topography with different resolution levels and covered areas
 * input/output in tab-separated and HDF5 formats

 ## Examples